Testing of Web Components

 Contributions, which include enhancements or new features, should include tests that verify the enhancement or new feature works as expected.
-A general advice is to follow Test Driven Development (TDD) and Don’t Repeat Yourself (DRY) practices when preparing a contribution.
+A general advice is to follow Test-Driven Development (TDD) and Don’t Repeat Yourself (DRY) practices when preparing a contribution.

 Adequate test coverage is what enables maintainers to refactor and enhance the product.
-The tests are what guarantee the products to still work the same as before and that new contributions are not re-introducing issues that have already been fixed once.
+The tests are what guarantee the products to still work the same as before and that new contributions aren’t re-introducing issues that have already been fixed once.
 Success of the refactor depends a lot on the quality of the existing tests.

 Before writing a new test start by familiarizing with existing tests.

 The instructions how to run the tests and debug are in the README file of the correspondent repository.